-This section describes the process of calculating the Black Start Service charges.
-Charges for black start service are calculated for zone (Network Customers and customers serving load with Point-to-Point Transmission Service) and for non-zone (Non-Zone Network Customers and Point-to-Point Transmission Customers) load separately.
-The sum of all customers' monthly charges equal one-twelfth (1/12) of the total annual black start revenue requirements that are credited to generation owners of black start units as well as a share of the applicable Day-ahead and Balancing Operating Reserve Credits that are credited to generation owners of black start units for the month.
-Effective December 1, 2012, the applicable Day-ahead and Balancing Operating Reserve Credits are those credits associated with the scheduling of units for Black Start service or testing of Black Start units.
+Charges for Black Start Service are calculated for zone load (Network Customers and customers serving load with Point-to-Point Transmission Service) and for non-zone load (Non-Zone Network Customers and Point-to-Point Transmission Customers) separately.
+The sum of all customers' monthly charges equal one-twelfth (1/12) of the total annual black start revenue requirements that are credited to Generation Owners of Black Start Units plus the applicable Day-ahead and Balancing Operating Reserve Credits that are credited to Generation Owners of Black Start Units for the month.